Zvi Sukkot

-Zvi Yedidia Sukkot (צבי ידידיה סוכות; born 3 October 1990) is an Israeli activist, settler and politician who currently serves as a Member of the Knesset for the Religious Zionist Party and National Religious Party–Religious Zionism.
-Sukkot previously served as the Executive Director of the far-right Otzma Yehudit party.
+Zvi Yedidia Sukkot (צבי ידידיה סוכות; born 3 October 1990) is an Israeli activist, settler and politician who currently serves as a Member of the Knesset for the Religious Zionist Party.
+Sukkot previously served as the executive director of the far-right Otzma Yehudit party.

-Background
+Biography

 Zvi Sukkot lives in Yitzhar, an Israeli settlement located in the West Bank, and is married, with three children.
 He was a former representative of the far-right terror group known as "The Revolt".
 He is known for his participation in right-wing activism in Israel.

 West Bank activism

-On 18 January 2010, he was arrested along with 9 other people as part of an investigation of a mosque arson.
+On 18 January 2010, he was arrested, along with nine other people, as part of an investigation of a mosque arson.
 In 2012, he was expelled from the West Bank under suspicion that he was part of a group of 12 that had planned and carried out violent attacks against Palestinians and their property.
 The organization Honenu provided him with legal representation.
 On 25 December 2015, he organized a demonstration against the Shin Bet in Tel Aviv in which he re-enacted the alleged torture of Jewish prisoners who were suspected to have been involved with the Duma arson attack.
 On 6 July 2017, he was arrested on suspicion of engaging in "price tagging".
 On 13 December 2017, he filmed Arab stone-throwers in Yitzhar, and accused "Rabbis for Human Rights" of splicing and editing footage.
 On 25 December 2017, he was arrested for protesting the demolition of a home in the outpost of Yishuv HaDa'at.
 On 9 January 2018, he, along with other members from Otzma Yehudit, removed a "terror-inciting" billboard.
 On 14 January 2018, he, along with other members of the leadership of Otzma Yehudit, organized a crowd-funding campaign to purchase drone equipment to film Arab stone-throwers.